ProTechEx/vgpu-proxmox/README.md

 Finish by clicking `Add`, start the VM and install the required drivers.
 After installing the drivers you can shut the VM down and remove the virtual display adapter by selecting `Display` in the `Hardware` section and selecting `none (none)`.
 ONLY do that if you have some other way to access the Virtual Machine like Parsec or Remote Desktop because the Proxmox Console won't work anymore.

 Enjoy your new vGPU VM :)

+## Licensing

+Usually a license is required to use vGPU, but luckily the community found several ways around that.
+Spoofing the vGPU instance to a Quadro GPU used to be very popular, but I don't recommend it anymore.
+I've also removed the related sections from this guide.
+If you still want it for whatever reason, you can go back in the commit history to find the instructions on how to use that.

+The recommended way to get around the license is to set up your own license server.
+Follow the instructions [here](https://git.collinwebdesigns.de/oscar.krause/fastapi-dls) (or [here](https://gitea.publichub.eu/oscar.krause/fastapi-dls) if the other link is down).

 ## Common problems